doc-ai/tensorio-android/README.md

 val label = top5.get(0).key
 ```

-### TF Lite and TensorFlow
+### TF Lite, TensorFlow, and PyTorch

-Tensor/IO currently supports inference with TensorFlow Lite and inference and training with TensorFlow.
+Tensor/IO currently supports inference with TensorFlow Lite, inference with PyTorch, and inference and training with TensorFlow.
 This implementation is part of the [Tensor/IO project](https://doc-ai.github.io/tensorio/) with support for machine learning on iOS, Android, and React Native.

 For full TensorFlow V2 support, Tensor/IO uses [tensorio-tensorflow-android](https://github.com/doc-ai/tensorio-tensorflow-android), our wrapper library that provides a JNI interface to our [custom build of tensorflow](https://github.com/doc-ai/tensorflow/tree/r2.0.doc.ai-android).

-Work is in progress to support inference with PyTorch Mobile as well.

 <a name="overview"></a>
 ## Overview